 My ex girlfriend wants me to adopt her son from a previous relationship.
 We are not together nor do I intend to be as she is muniputive and that’s why we are no longer together .
 Since I care for this child and his well being if I do legally adopt him can she collect support from me ?
 I feel like...
 Read more »

 It's not really possible to tell you the pros and cons about adopting these children.
 That's for you to decide, but it's really not all that hard to figure out.
-Adopting them would make them your children in every sense of the word except biologically, with all the joys, responsibilities, and...Read more »
+Adopting them would make them your children in every sense of the word except biologically, with all the joys,...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.